themi/magrav/hat-pack/01-nanocoat-copper-plate.md

 ## Nanocoat copper plates

-The purpose of this step is to prepare a copper plate for the GaNS harvesting process.
+The purpose of this step is to prepare a copper plate for the GANS harvesting process.
 We using  copper because of its unique qualities and a economical way to get up and running, later you can experiment with other materials.

 ### Ingredients
   - tin snips or electric hand drill with 4mm bit